sarkhelritesh/vrd_resource/Readme.md

 # Content Overview

 We list papers from five different directions in this page.
-For each paper, click the ```+``` sign next to its entry to reveal a brief description of its main constributions.
+Click the ```+``` sign next to each paper to read a brief description of its main contributions.

 - [Information Extraction](#information-extraction)
 - [Language Model](#language-model)